UoB-HPC/ipu-hpc-cookbook/README.md

 ### Halo exchange
-When border data needs to be communicated between workers, the common method is to use ghost cells that contain a copy of another workers' cells in a border region, and and synchronise these using a pattern known as 'halo exchange'.
+When border data needs to be communicated between workers, the common method is to use ghost cells that contain a copy of another workers' cells in a border region, and synchronise these using a pattern known as 'halo exchange'.
 We show how to implement this in the [Structured Halo Exchange](structured-halo-exchange/) recipe.